Outdoor Shower Ideas (Picture Gallery)

 Shower enclosure made of red brick

-This outdoor stone bathing space features a red-brown brick wall where two types of showerheads are connected – a vintage rain shower head at the top and a handheld connected to the pipe.
+This outdoor stone bathing space features a red-brown brick wall where two types of spray-heads are connected – a vintage rain shower head at the top and a handheld connected to the pipe.

 Wall mounted shower with plants growing on it

-This stone outdoor shower is a wall-mounted one, where the shower area is connected to the wall of the building.
-Large rocks were used to build the wall, as well as the shower area and its platform.
-The outdoor shower is bordered by greenery and flowers so you can easily recognize where the area starts.
+This stone outdoor shower is a wall-mounted one, where the bathing area is connected to the wall of the building.
+Large rocks were used to build the wall, and its platform.
+It’s bordered by greenery and flowers so you can easily recognize where the area starts.

 A simple concrete platform and pebbles border

 This stone outdoor shower can accommodate two people at the same time.
 Simplistic in its design, it has a concrete platform with small pebbles bordering it.
-Greenery adds a bit of vibrancy on the right side of the outdoor shower.
+Greenery adds a bit of vibrancy on the right side of the layout.

 Outdoor bathroom with tub and black tiles